 Hit A take-out.
-Removal of a stone from the playing area by hitting it to another position in play.
+Removal of a stone from the playing area by hitting it with another stone.

-Hit and Roll A stone that knocks an opponent's stone out of play, and then rolls located 6.40 m.
-(21 ft.) from each tee line.
+Hit and Roll A stone that knocks an opponent's stone out of play, and then rolls to another position in play.

-Hog Line A line extending across the width of the sheet that is parallel to and released before it reached the hog line at the delivery end.
+Hog Line A line extending across the width of the sheet that is parallel to each tee line.

-Hog Line Violation A stone that is removed from play for the end, because it was not delivered, it did not come to rest completely beyond the inside edge of the hog line at the playing end.
+Hog Line Violation A stone that is removed from play for the end, because it was not released before it reached the hog line at the delivery end.

-Hogged Stone A stone that is removed from play for the end, because after being delivered.
+Hogged Stone A stone that is removed from play for the end, because after being delivered, it did not come to rest completely beyond the inside edge of the hog line at the playing end.